ArcherFSharpTesting/Core/README.md

 ### Organizing Tests ###

-- Use `FeatureBuilder.NewFeature` to define a feature.
+- Use `FeatureFactory.NewFeature` to define a feature.
 - Use `Sub.Feature` to create sub-features under a parent feature.
 - Assign tests to identifiers for automatic naming.